Facilities and equipment

 Downstream processing of samples is possible using our extensive facilities.

-Our academic and technical staff have extensive experience in quantitative proteomics utilising stable isotope labeling and label-free approaches, mass spectrometry-based analysis of protein
+Our academic and technical staff have extensive experience in quantitative proteomics utilising stable isotope labelling and label-free approaches, mass spectrometry-based analysis of protein

 phosphorylation and protein-protein interactions.